 Public exposure sites

-The Department of Health is maintaining a list of public locations where there was a risk of COVID-19 transmission.
-Please follow the Department's advice if you have been to a site during the exposure period.
+The Department of Health is no longer maintaining a list of public locations where there was a risk of COVID-19 transmission.

 Where to get vaccinated

-Barwon Health's Community Vaccination Hub at Norlane is taking bookings and a select number of walk-ins.
+Barwon Health's Community Vaccination Hub at Norlane is taking bookings for booster doses and for children aged 5-11 years.